sduffy826/SparkiUsingClasses/readme.md

           see LocalizationClass::setPointOfIntersection).
         You do the same to triangulate L2
-        Knowing the pose of where L1 and L2 are you move to those locations, intent is use wall following and get to the closes point between yourself and the light (unobstructed) and then go to that spot..
+        Knowing the pose of where L1 and L2 are you move to those locations, intent is use wall following and get to the closest point between yourself and the light (unobstructed) and then go to that spot..
       ```

   - Output/debugging helping methods
     - **showLightDeltaPctForAngle(const int &theAngle)** - Little helper (mainly for debugging), it will show what the light delta percentages are for a given angle.

     - **void showLightAttributes(char \*theStr, const LightAttributes &liteAttr, const int &theAngle)** - Good for debugging, msgStr can describe the attributes you're showing, you then give it the attributes and the angle they were taken at (we don't have angle as a light attribute (wouldn't make sense to have it))

     - **void showSampledLightAttributes(const int &theAngle)** - Just a helper method, can use this if you want to show the values that were last sampled

-    - **void LightsClass::showCalibrationLightAtAngle(const int &theAngle)** - Show the 'calibration' light attributes for a given angle
+    - **void showCalibrationLightAtAngle(const int &theAngle)** - Show the 'calibration' light attributes for a given angle

+    - **void showLightDeltaSum(const lightDeltaSum &amts)** - Show the light delta values; mainly for debugging; this is applicable when you have a LightDeltaSum variable that's been set from calling method setLightDeltaSum.